jacques/docs.npmjs.com/content/getting-started/fixing-npm-permissions.md

 # How to Prevent Permissions Errors

 If you see an `EACCES` error when you try to install a package globally, read this chapter.
-The `EACCES` error can usually be avoided if you change the directory npm runs from, either by reinstalling it with a version manager, or by changing its default directory.
-To install a version manager, see [Chapter 2](https://docs.npmjs.com/getting-started/installing-node).
-To alter npm's default directory, see option two, below.
+This error can be avoided if you change the directory where npm is installed.
+To do this, either:

+1. Reinstall npm with a version manager (recommended),

+ 	or

+1. Change npm's default directory manually.

 ####Tip

-If you are using npm version 5.2 or greater, you might also want to explore tools such as [npx](https://www.npmjs.com/package/npx) to circumvent permissions issues when running a package.
+If you are using npm version 5.2 or greater, explore tools such as [npx](https://www.npmjs.com/package/npx) to circumvent permissions issues.

 ### Option One: Reinstall with a Node Version Manager

 This is the best way to avoid permissions issues.
-This is described in [Chapter 2](docs.npmjs.com/getting-started/installation-and-version-management.md).
+This is described in [Chapter 2](https://docs.npmjs.com/getting-started/installing-node).
 You do not need to remove your current version of npm or Node.js before installing a node version manager.

 ### Option Two: Change npm's Default Directory